 It rains here often and travelers tend to note that the region isn’t as scenic as the coastal areas; however, Central Maui does have a hidden talent.
 Since it’s central, all the best things to do in Maui are within an hour’s drive.

-As always, a Fora Advisor can offer more on the pros and cons of staying in Central Maui, and help you book your trip.
+As always, booking with Fora can offer more on the pros and cons of staying in Central Maui, and help you book your trip.

 Where to stay in Maui: FAQs